Extended Hours: Greenfield Village will be open late for Sharing the Spirit of America this Wednesday, July 8th until 7:00 p.m.

 Artifact Overview

-The United Farm Workers (UFW), co-founded by Cesar Chavez in the 1960s, organized underpaid and overworked fruit and vegetable pickers in California.
+The United Farm Workers (UFW), formed in 1966 from the merger of National Farm Workers Association and the Agricultural Workers Organizing Committee, organized underpaid and overworked fruit and vegetable pickers in California.
 This flag was made for use during demonstrations to unionize workers.
 The UFW gained national attention with marches and boycotts and helped make gains for farm workers through collective bargaining.

 Artifact Details